-At Bolton Vision Therapy Centre, we know all too well the challenges that accompany repeated head impacts.
-To schedule a functional vision evaluation and determine if there is a problem with your visual system, call Bolton Vision Therapy Centre today.
+At Bolton Vision Therapy Center, we know all too well the challenges that accompany repeated head impacts.
+To schedule a functional vision evaluation and determine if there is a problem with your visual system, call Bolton Vision Therapy Center today.

-Bolton Vision Therapy Centre offers neuro-optometric rehabilitation therapy to patients from Bolton, Vaughan, Brampton and Richmond Hill, Southern Ontario and surrounding communities.
+Bolton Vision Therapy Center offers neuro-optometric rehabilitation therapy to patients from Bolton, Vaughan, Brampton and Richmond Hill, Southern Ontario and surrounding communities.